lewismj/kea/README.md

 Waffle [board](https://waffle.io/lewismj/tiki).

-- [ ] Currently support simple case classes, but not nested case classes.
+- [ ] Add support for nested case classes.

 ## Example
 Suppose we have some configuration: